lyteword/kjv/exodus/chapter-40.md

 <sup>27</sup> And he burnt sweet incense thereon; as the LORD commanded Moses.

-<sup>28</sup> ¶ And he set up the hanging at the door of the tabernacle.
+<sup>28</sup> ¶ And he set up the hanging *at* the door of the tabernacle.

-<sup>29</sup> And he put the altar of burnt offering by the door of the tabernacle of the tent of the congregation, and offered upon it the burnt offering and the meat offering; as the LORD commanded Moses.
+<sup>29</sup> And he put the altar of burnt offering *by* the door of the tabernacle of the tent of the congregation, and offered upon it the burnt offering and the meat offering; as the LORD commanded Moses.

-<sup>30</sup> ¶ And he set the laver between the tent of the congregation and the altar, and put water there, to wash withal.
+<sup>30</sup> ¶ And he set the laver between the tent of the congregation and the altar, and put water there, to wash *withal*.

 <sup>31</sup> And Moses and Aaron and his sons washed their hands and their feet thereat: